IBM-Cloud/MERN-app/README.md

 ## Docker Development run

-You can set up a local Docker development environment by building the image:
+If you would like to run the development tools inside of a docker container, you can set up a local Docker development environment by building the image:

 ```
 docker build -f Dockerfile-tools -t rfdickerson/mern-example .